-It seems that everybody else has pushed out their opinion about schools, learning loss, and the (post-pandemic) way forward.
+It seems that everybody else has pushed out their opinion about schools, learning loss, and the (hypothetical) post-pandemic way forward.

 Thus, I’ll provide mine: the best thing that governments, schools, parents, communities…can do for children is to quit fixating about kids ”falling behind” in reading, writing….geometry, etc.

 Instead, we should obsess about how we can help them recapture lost joy and recover bits of their stolen youth.